December 04, 2019 | By Patrick T. McCloskey

 For purposes of the above provisions, the calculation of the top ten equity owners is measured as of the beginning of the period for which the services have been unpaid.
 Although each of the top ten owners is jointly and severally liable (meaning each can be held responsible for the entire amount), any top ten owner who pays more than his or her pro rata share has a right of contribution against the other top ten owners.

-The above referenced laws are not the end of the analysis for potential personal liability of a corporate shareholder or LLC member for unpaid wages owed to New York employees.
-Depending upon the circumstances, shareholders or members who are actively involved with the day-to-day activities of the company (i.e. hiring, firing, setting compensation etc.) could be deemed to be an “employer” under the New York Labor Law, which could trigger personal liability for unpaid wages.
-3
+The above referenced laws are not the end of the analysis for potential personal liability of a corporate shareholder or LLC member for unpaid wages.
+Depending upon the circumstances, shareholders or members who are actively involved with the day-to-day activities of the company (i.e. hiring, firing, setting compensation etc.) could be deemed to be an “employer” under the New York Labor Law, which could trigger personal liability for unpaid wages.3

 1 See New York State Assembly Bill A453 (2019-2020 Legislative Session); New York State Senate Bill S2734 (2019-2020 Legislative Session).